jatin7425/jatin7425/README.md

 - 👋 Hi, I’m @jatin7425
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning font-end
+- 🌱 Finished front-ent development, almost finised react.js and ready to go for node.js

 <!---
 jatin7425/jatin7425 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.